 The 2003 season marked the beginning of a new era in TCU baseball with the opening of the Charlie and Marie Lupton Baseball Stadium at Williams-Reilly Field.
-The stadium officially opened its gates on February 2nd, 2003 when the Frogs hosted long-time Metroplex rivals The University of Texas-Arlington.
+The stadium officially opened its gates on Feb.
+2, 2003 when the Frogs hosted long-time Metroplex rival UT Arlington.
 A crowd of 3,105 packed the stands for the inaugural game at the Frogs' new home turf.
-Prior to a contest between TCU and the University of Houston on March 28th, the stadium underwent its official dedication ceremony.
+Prior to a contest between TCU and Houston on March 28, the stadium underwent its official dedication ceremony.

-Since the opening of Lupton Stadium, the Purple and White have been very successful as the Frogs have enjoyed 20 or more home triumphs in seven of eight seasons on their home turf, including a school record 28 victories during the 2008 campaign.
-The Frogs captured their third consecutive Mountain West Conference Tournament Championships on their home field on May 24th with a 15-2 victory over the University of New Mexico.
-During its history at Lupton Stadium, the Frogs have recorded a record of 187-57 (.766 winning percentage) and have posted winning marks of 24 or more games in three of the last four campaigns, including 26 during the 2010 campaign that ended at the College World Series in Omaha, Neb.
+Since the opening of Lupton Stadium, the Purple and White have been very successful as the Frogs have enjoyed 20 or more home triumphs in 10 of 12 seasons on their home turf, including a school record 28 victories during the 2008 campaign.
+The Frogs have posted a record of 277-100 (.735 winning percentage) and have collected 23 or more wins in seven of the last eight campaigns.
+The 2010 season marked TCU's best home-winning percentage ever at the stadium (26-4, .867).

 The baseball stadium was named after Charlie and Marie Lupton in recognition of a $2-million gift from the Brown-Lupton Foundation, which was founded in 1944 by business partners T.J.
 "Tom" Brown and Charles A. Lupton.
 The business leaders owned the Fort Worth Coca-Cola Bottling franchise and other bottling plants in both Texas as well as California.